NOTE: THE DECKER SCHOOL OF NURSING RESERVES THE RIGHT TO AT ANY TIME AMEND AND/OR ALTER CONTENTS OF THE GRADUATE STUDENT HANDBOOK.

 Students should check the current course schedule or check with their faculty advisor each semester to determine what elective offerings will be available.
 Additional graduate elective courses in related fields are available throughout the University.

 Many courses in the program have prerequisite or corequisite requirements.
 For that reason it is important that you meet with an academic adviser every semester to ensure that your program plan is appropriate.
-The following list of requirements will assist you in planning.
+Course descriptions found in the Bulletin will assist you in planning as they list the particular co-and/or prerequisites for each course offered in the DSON.

-Clinical and role courses must be taken sequentially (I.e., Clinical and Role I, Clinical and Role II, and Clinical and Role III)--and optimally--clinical and role courses are taken not only sequentially but also paired together.
-When clinical and role courses cannot be taken together in the same semester (I.e., Nursing 521, Family Practice I, and Nursing 553, Nurse Practitioner Role I, etc.), the clinical courses must taken before the role courses (I.e., Nursing 521 must be completed before Nursing 553).
+Clinical and role courses are required to be taken sequentially (I.e., Clinical and Role I, Clinical and Role II, and Clinical and Role III)--and optimally--clinical and role courses are taken not only sequentially but also paired together.
+When clinical and role courses cannot be taken together in the same semester (I.e., Nursing 521, Family Practice I, and Nursing 553, Nurse Practitioner Role I, etc.), the clinical courses must be taken before the role courses (I.e., Nursing 521 must be completed before Nursing 553).

 Please See an Academic Adviser Each Semester to Avoid Delay in Your Educational Program.